 When we returned to the small village of Kathgora, Bangladesh, just months after our remediation work, we found to our delight that the impact was already measurable in the healthier children we saw.

-Before our cleanup, tests of 75 children under the age of seven revealed that all had elevated lead levels ranging from 8 μg/dL to as high as 47 μg/dL.
+Before our cleanup, tests of 69 children revealed that all had elevated lead levels ranging from 8 μg/dL to as high as 47 μg/dL.
 The average blood lead level was 21.3 ug/dL.
-(While there is no safe level of lead, 5 µg/dl is the level which calls for action in the U.S.) Just nine months after our cleanup, we found that children’s average blood lead levels in Kathgora dropped on average by 4.3 ug/dL.
+(While there is no safe level of lead, 5 µg/dl is the level which calls for action in the U.S.) Just seven months after our cleanup, we found that children’s average blood lead levels in Kathgora dropped on average by 4.3 ug/dL.

 Now, we have news that blood lead levels have fallen even further.
-We just finished our third and final round of followup testing and results show that a year and a half after our cleanup project, blood lead levels have dropped by an average of 9.1 ug/dL– a 42% reduction on average among children tested all three times!
+We just finished our third and final round of followup testing and results show that a year and a half after our cleanup project, blood lead levels have dropped by an average of7.8 ug/dL– a 35% reduction on average among children tested all three times!

 While still elevated, the reduction is significant.
 Studies have shown that for each five microgram increase in blood lead, a person loses about 1.5 IQ points.
 We expect children’s lead levels to continue to fall now that their community has been remediated, and we have great hopes of seeing their full potential restored.